 Power mirror preselected positions can be controlled by the optional Memory Seat Feature.
 Refer to "Driver Memory Seat" in this section for details.
-(See page 106 for more information.)

 Heated Remote Control Mirrors - If Equipped

 These mirrors are heated to melt frost or ice.
 This feature is activated. feature is activated whenever you turn on the rear window defrost.